cakephp/docs/en/contributing/cakephp-coding-conventions.rst

      * Long description of class.
      * Can use multiple lines.
      *
-     * @deprecated 3.0.0 Removed as of 2.6.0.
+     * @deprecated 3.0.0 Deprecated in 2.6.0.
 Will be removed in 3.0.0.
 Use Bar instead.
      * @see Bar
      * @link http://book.cakephp.org/2.0/en/foo.html
      */